akin-oladejo/can-anomaly-detection/README.md

 The methods are:
 - Frequency-based detection
-- Tree-based detection (i.e Isolation Forest)
+- Density-based anomaly detection (i.e Local Outlier Factor)
 - Anomaly detection using the latent representation of normal data (i.e. autoencoder)

 ## The Dataset